 BP – Benefit Plan Control Total File

-SD – Supplemental Diagnosis Code File (Connector Risk Adjustment plans only)

 The MA APCD Monthly Medical Claims File

 As part of the MA APCD, submitters are required to submit a Medical Claims File.
 CHIA, in an effort to decrease any programming burden, has maintained the file layout previously used.
 There are minor changes to this layout as noted in the Revision History.